What Is Numerology?

 This test keeps the reader in control.
 It lets someone use numerology as a reflective framework without handing authority to whichever page sounds most certain.

-It also protects the article from becoming a collection of attractive but untraceable claims.
+It also protects the article from becoming a collection of attractive but untraceable claims, which is exactly why this trust test belongs near the end of the guide rather than buried in passing.

 What kind of evidence belongs on a numerology page

 Evidence in numerology does not work the same way evidence works in a laboratory claim.
-A responsible article should not pretend that a chart number proves temperament, events, or compatibility in an empirical sense.
+A responsible article avoids pretend that a chart number proves temperament, events, or compatibility in an empirical sense.

 The evidence that belongs here is structural and interpretive: the calculation is shown, the system is named, the tradition or authorial source is identified, and the claim stays proportional to that support.